SOLENT FAMILY MEDIATION WEYMOUTH

 2. Initial Contact – Before the meeting, the mediator may contact you to gather some basic information about your situation.
 This helps them understand the context of your dispute and prepare for the session.

-3. Attending the MIAM – The MIAM typically lasts about an hour and can be conducted in person, over the phone, or via video call.
+3. Attending the MIAM – The MIAM Weymouth typically lasts about an hour and can be conducted in person, over the phone, or via video call.
 Here’s what happens during the meeting:

 • Introduction: The mediator will introduce themselves and explain the purpose of the MIAM.
 They will outline the mediation process and its benefits.